YMC-22/smart-filter/README.md

 ```php
 add_filter('ymc_filter_custom_layout', 'custom_filter_layout', 10, 3);
 ```
-**If you need to create your own custom filter you can use the filter which will allow you to create your own filter bar.
+**If you need to create your own custom filter bar, you can use the filter which will allow you to create your own filter bar.
 This requires a basic understanding of html javascript and PHP languages.
 In the example, it is indicated how you can use the settings and output of a custom filter.**

 **Example Custom Filter Layout**
 ```php